txt/se24fall/docs/tests.md

       - Recurs into sub tree.

+## White-box testing

-**White-box testing:** Writing tests with full understanding of the code.
+Writing tests with some (maybe even all) understanding of the internals of our code.
 Tests are focused on exercising all code paths; logical decisions as both true and false, loops at their boundaries, and context-dependent testing of internal data structures.

 - Coverage criteria (for finite-state machines)
   - _Test coverage_: cover every path: no feasible due to infinite number of paths (cycles)